Powerlearnproject/se-day1-assignment-Zinhle0309/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.

-Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
+-Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
 It involves the design, development, testing, deployment, and maintenance of software products.

-Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.
+-Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.

-Development of programming languages (e.g., Fortran, C) The establishment of software engineering as a discipline in the 1960s The advent of structured programming in the 1970s
+-Development of programming languages (e.g., Fortran, C) -The establishment of software engineering as a discipline in the 1960s -The advent of structured programming in the 1970s

 List and briefly explain the phases of the Software Development Life Cycle.